zahidr/zahidr/README.md

 - 👋 Hi, I’m zahid
 - 👀 I’m interested in microservices,full stack technologies comprising microprofile , Reactjs, RDBMS Postgres.
-      My approach is first find the architecture before learning to code it.
+      My approach is first to find the architecture before learning to code it.
-      The Ideal architecture must be both simple and flexible.
+      The Ideal architecture must be simple , flexible and opensource (free professional product documentation).
-      By simple I mean the reasons US DOD (Department of Defence) adopted Ada.
+      Examples of simple are, US DOD (Department of Defence) adopting Ada, another example would be the ability to break down complex business domain so that it can fit inside the head of an average developer to help with software maintenance.
-      Flexible enough to deal with real world e-commerce Business challenges i.e Responsive timing.
+      Flexible enough to deal with real world e-commerce Business challenges i.e Response timing.
+      I learned these concepts from my observations whilst working in British Software development companies for five years.
 - 🌱 I’m currently learning  Microprofile on openliberty Reactjs , RDBMS Postgres
 - 💞️ I’m looking to collaborate on  e-commerce projects
 - 📫 How to reach me zahidr1000@gmail.com